 - Students have two role models instead of one.

-- There is more support for struggling students and expanded learning for students who are ready for more.
+- There is more support for struggling students and expanded learning for students ready for more.

 - There are more opportunities for ongoing, authentic assessment of student learning which guides instruction.